 Arithmetic and Geometric Sequences

 Sequences are ordered lists of numbers following a specific pattern.
 Arithmetic sequences have a constant difference between terms, while geometric sequences have a constant ratio.
-Identifying the type of sequence helps determine the formula for the nth term and the sum of terms.
+Identifying the type helps determine the formula for the nth term and the sum of terms.

 Recommended video: